wqferr/re-view/README.md

 If you enable a flag that is incompatible with any others, these others will be disabled and the new one will take place.

+To exit the application, send the TERM signal (SIGTERM, CTRL-C) to the process.
+It will send the regex and its flags to stdout.